 - Any pre-production releases (as needed)

 - Comprehensive sections, one from your Cinematographer (1-2 pages), one from your Editor (1-2 pages).
 Building upon the “references” section from your Development Pitch where you listed all your research of media with thematic similarities to your project, choose up to 2 or 3 pieces that show visual and stylistic inspirations.
 Cinematographer section must include screengrabs from each reference work to complement written descriptions. (for Editor it is optional)

 - List specific festivals, student competitions, and any other venues you plan on submitting the finished project (along with their application deadlines and fees).
 For some of them it may be helpful to briefly describe why it’s a good fit.
 As you do this, please review our distribution and film festival policies in Step 7.

 In addition to the 10 copies you turned in, be sure to bring at least one copy on the day of your pitch too for any faculty that want to see it there.

 THE FACULTY REVIEW PITCH

 The Faculty Review Pitch takes place at the end of the 1st term of each capstone track.
 (Generally, at the end of February and middle of October.)
-For each capstone project, the Director and Producer should plan on being part of the pitch, with other select key crew members on standby.
+Printed copies of the Faculty Review Pitch Packets will be due one week prior to your pitch at the end of the first term.
+Talk to the Media Arts Coordinator about how many to print.
+For each capstone project, the Director, Producer, DP, Editor, and Sound Designer should plan on being part of the pitch.

 The Faculty Review Pitch is a 15-minute pitch.
 You have 10 minutes to pitch your project (time usually split between a Director and Producer), and then another 5 for a question and answer session with the faculty.